-- The IC maskset name is the product hardware identification.
+- The IC waskset name is the product hardware identification.

-The IC version is updated for any change in hardware (i.e. part of the layers of the maskset) or in the OST software. - All along the product life, the marking on the die, a set of accessible registers and a set of specific instructions allow the customer to check the product information, providing the identification elements, as listed in Table 1: TOE components, and the configuration elements as detailed in the Data Sheet, referenced in Table 15: Guidance documentation.
+The IC version is undated for any change in hardware (i.e. part of the layers of the - The IC version is updated for any change in hardware (i.e. part of the layers of the maskset) or in the OST software. - All along the product life, the marking on the die, a set of accessible registers and a set of specific instructions allow the customer to check the product information, providing the identification elements, as listed in Table 1: TOE components, and the configuration elements as detailed in the Data Sheet, referenced in Table 15: Guidance documentation.